-The Government Finance Officer's Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Alternative Education Academy for its CAFR for the year ended June 30, 2004.
-This was the first year that the School has received the award.
-The School was also acknowledged by the Ohio Department of Education as being one of the first community schools in the State to ever receive such an award.
+The Government Finance Officer's Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Alternative Education Academy for its CAFR for the year ended June 30, 2005.
+This was the second consecutive year that the School has received the award.
 The Certificate of Achievement is a prestigious national award, recognizing conformance with the highest standards for preparation of state and local government financial reports.